E-ACT’s Great Western curriculum intent statement

 The name we chose for our curriculum is E-ACT’s Great Western Curriculum to pay homage to where it has been created and to link with the values that underpin our curriculum.

 To view E-ACT’s Great Western Curriculum statement, please click here:

 - To provide the children of Greenfield E–ACT Academy with a broad, balanced and rich curriculum that inspires learning and challenges children to reach their full potential: opening minds, opening doors.
 At Greenfield E-ACT Academy we value each child as an individual and unique member of our community with their own potential for learning and development.

 - Our curriculum inspires learning both inside and outside of the classroom and promotes our belief that all children are lifelong learners.

 - We strive towards developing self-confidence in our children and to promote their moral, physical and social well-being.
-Our curriculum is designed to ensure the E-ACT values of ‘doing the right thing’, ‘thinking big’ and ‘team spirit’ underpin all that we do to develop our curriculum.
+Our curriculum is designed to ensure the E-ACT values of ‘doing the right thing’, ‘thinking big’ and ‘team spirit’ underpin all that we do.

 - To remove significant barriers to learning to enable all pupils to reach their potential, regardless of their starting point.

-- To ensure that meaningful links are made through a cross curricular approach without that both inspires and engages children to write well whilst learning key knowledge and skills about the topic.
+- To ensure that meaningful links are made through a cross curricular approach that both inspires and engages children to write well whilst learning key knowledge and skills about the topic.

 - To ensure that all children, in all subject areas make at least good progress.

 - We have strong curriculum leadership driven by our subject leads.
 All subjects are taught discretely with P.E. being taught by specialist coaches.
 The P.S.H.E curriculum is delivered through the Jigsaw scheme and the R.E. curriculum is delivered through the Discovery R.E. scheme and we ensure we tailor these learning experiences to the needs of our children.
 We are a dedicated team and ensure that schemes do not restrict learning opportunities.